-Screening Moundsville this year has taken us to magazines, schools, libraries, old-age homes, theaters, small towns, and art galleries.
+Screening Moundsville (PBS) has taken us to magazines, schools, libraries, old-age homes, theaters, small towns, and art galleries.
 My impulse in making the film was journalistic: I wanted to report an American story that everybody agreed was true.
 In post-film talks, I found myself having to explain, and thinking a lot about, what I think journalism is.
 Most people don’t really know.
-So when my neighbor, an English teacher at a high school in suburban Pittsburgh, invited me this spring to speak to his class, I said yes, and this is what I said:
+So when my neighbor, an English teacher at a high school in suburban Pittsburgh, invited me to speak to his class, I said yes, and this is what I said:

 First, don’t confuse journalism with media.
 You’re familiar with that: You have smartphones.
 Media is what you see on it.